cmhoftyzer253/RISC-V-CPU/README.md

 * **Interrupts:** Supports software, timer, counter overflow, and a gateway for 8 external interrupts.

 ## Current Status: Verification
 I am currently focused on verification of the core.
 While I've written directed testbenches for individual modules, this is not sufficient for a project of this complexity.
-I am currently learning more about verification and developing a testbench setup that will cover:
+I am learning more about verification and developing a testbench setup that will cover:

 * **Block Level:** Verification of individual modules.
 * **Integration:** Verification of key interfaces such as Fetch $\leftrightarrow$ I-Cache, Memory $\leftrightarrow$ D-Cache, PLIC $\leftrightarrow$ Trap Controller.